 For his achievements King Chulalongkorn Gustave Rolin-Jaequemyns received the rank of Chao phya, the highest non-royal rank in Siam.
 He also received the Thai name of Abhai Raja, given to him by King Chulalongkorn.

 King Chulalongkorn is quoted as having said : "The competence and gesture of this person, who was so important to the government of Siam, will be imprinted in our memory forever".

-There was a reason for writing this in February 2011.
+There was a reason for writing this.
 First of all, being Belgian ourselves, we were not very well aware of the importance of Gustave Rolin-Jaequemyns in Thai history and politics.
-Possibly this is a result of poor 'marketing'.
+Possibly as a result of poor 'marketing'.